THE CHALLENGE

 As the situation progressed and SATC introduced Dining Cashback Vouchers to stimulate visitation, we seamlessly evolved the campaign messaging to accommodate this.

-to more direct calls-to-action – driving bookings, reservations and overnight stays without losing the campaign’s human warmth.
+The creative retained the emotional core of Coast is Calling while shifting to more direct calls-to-action – driving bookings, reservations and overnight stays without losing the campaign’s human warmth.

-The result was a living platform, capable of flexing with the facts while
+The result was a living platform, capable of flexing with the facts while keeping the message steady: the coast still needs you.

 THE FILM